e-caste/WA1-exam1-car-rental/README.md

 * b.kelso@sacredheart.com, Johnny1942

 ## Known warnings
-You may see in the console some warnings related to the Autosize and Select components of the react-select library, used in the CarsList component, due to its use of some deprecated code.
+You may see in the console some warnings related to the `AutosizeInput` and `Select` components of the `react-select` library, used in the `CarsList` component, due to its use of some deprecated code.
 This has been tested to not impact the functionality of the web application in any tangible way.